meatnordrink/notebook/ads/ads.md

       * Other ads spent a little; responsive ad still most successful.
 Added two new variants (testimonial, `depression/program`); choose one that performs the best.
 (Oct 17)
 * If anything's succesful here, ad to EM.

 **Others** - Not yet optimized really.
 Go through.

-* Re: above - maybe just try a campaign for `how to ... depression` [fight cope get rid not be snap out pull yourself out]

-* `Depression Test`/`Depression Therapy` - new campaigns requested by Eddie. `Test` spending low with high cost; `therapy` currently not spending.
-If they don't improve, kill.
-If they start doing better, create BMM campaigns to match. *check*
+**Anxiety**
+* EM:
+  * Doing well.
+Added `/anxiety/program` variant; *check* and reproduce if successful.
+Increased the budget a bit.
+  * After a bit, start breaking out campaigns.
+* BM:
+  * Spending really high, but it's early; seems to be getting better.
+Most matches are random one-time things.
+I excluded a bunch, but may need to exclude some broader words.
+I lowered the budget a lot.
+Oct 30.*check*

 ## To try:
 *Next*